 This course provides a broad overview of the economic growth process and its main determinants.
 By adopting a long-run perspective, it complements introductory and intermediate-level macroeconomics courses which are mainly devoted to the study the business cycle and thereby focus on short-run fluctuations of economic activity.
-To this effect, the course reviews a number of theoretical models with a view to explain the growth patterns observed in industrialized and emerging economies.
-In particular, it highlights the influence of economic policy tools on the growth mechanism.
+After a broad introduction devoted to the basic concepts., the course first considers the historical pattern of economic growth.
+The question of why modern economic growth occurred is addressed, including various theories covering geography, politics, culture, demography and colonialism.
+We study why the Industrial Revolution occurred when and where it did, and why other countries have caught up at different rates.
+The course then reviews a number of theoretical models with a view to explaining the growth patterns observed in industrialized and emerging economies today.
+Here, the influence of economic policy tools on the growth mechanism, the underlying (neo-classical) production function and growth theories - culminating in endogenous growth models - are examined.
+In this context, the course delives into innovation as the key engine of economic growth and its main determinants.